douglas-r-rice/IG-Extract/README.md

 # igextract
 This repository contains the following:\
 (1) fpc_files directory: this contains coded Food Policy Council documents in a format appropriate for our analysis.\
+(2) fpc_all.csv: all the files in the fpc_files directory concatenated into one single file. \
-(2) BERT_Embeddings.ipynb: this contains the code to obtain the word embeddings from BERT for all the data in the fpc_files folder. \
+(3) BERT_Embeddings.ipynb: this contains the code to obtain the word embeddings from BERT for all the data in the fpc_files folder. \
-(3) DeepLearner_with_BERT.r: modified version of dr_DeepLearner.r that incorporates the embeddings for analyses.
+(4) DeepLearner_with_BERT.r: modified version of dr_DeepLearner.r that incorporates the embeddings for analyses.

 ## Software Installation for Deep Learning